ngxs/store/docs/plugins/websocket.md

 }
 ```

 When sending the message, remember the send is accepting a JSON-able object.
-The socket on the server side is able to listen to the `message` event.
-To clarify things out imagine such code:
+The socket on the server side would be listening for the `message` event.
+For example, the server code could be as follows:

 ```TS
 const { Server } = require('ws');